sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 Your Python application is successfully deployed and running on the SAP BTP, Cloud Foundry environment.
 A **Hello World!** message is displayed in the browser.

 ### Consume SAP BTP services

-You have created a service instance for SAP HANA Cloud (see **Prerequisites** at the beginning).
+You have created a service instance for SAP HANA Cloud (see **STEP 1**).
 Now you're going to make a connection to your SAP HANA database from SAP HANA Schemas & HDI Containers - a service that runs on the SAP BTP, Cloud Foundry environment - and consume this service in your application.

 1. Create a `hana` service instance named `pyhana` with service plan `hdi-shared`.
 Run: